lordraw77/open-automator/README.md

 # open-automator
 ***beta version***

-Open Automator is a python project, for the automation of development support scripts, similar in concept to ansilbe, but seen from the development side.
+Open Automator is a python project, for the automation of development support scripts and common task.

-**All YAML parameters are required.**

 python required are ***python 3.10.4+***